 Can your credit card processing machine track inventory or manage your guest list?
 With the latest in hardware, your business can gain a competitive edge while simplifying day-to-day management and optimizing resources where it counts.
 Here’s a look at the key features you should look for in a credit card processing machine.

 Every business has a need to know who their best customers are, just like every restaurant needs to know when there are reservations and openings.
-These seemingly simple tasks often require disjointed software or inefficient paper-based processes in combination with the payment terminalThe device by which a transaction is transmitted to the acquiring bank., yet the point-of-sale (POSThe time and place a sale takes place.
-Also refers to the devices used to transmit the credit card transaction.) is where this information really counts.
+These seemingly simple tasks often require disjointed software or inefficient paper-based processes in combination with the payment terminal, yet the point-of-sale (POS) is where this information really counts.

 Gift Cards & Loyalty Programs

 Whether you want to offer one or both, one of the complexities of gift cards and loyalty programs is behind-the-scenes management.
 Old punch cards work fine, but they’re subject to fraud, damage, and often get lost before customers can use them.
 Plus, they don’t offer near the personalized experience that a modern loyalty program can bring to the table.
-Having a POSThe time and place a sale takes place.
-Also refers to the devices used to transmit the credit card transaction. system that can manage these things for you will greatly improve the customer experience.
+Having a POS system that can manage these things for you will greatly improve the customer experience.